bbcmicrobit/micropython/docs/audio.rst

     You don't need to understand this section to use the ``audio`` module.
     It is just here in case you wanted to know how it works.

-The ``audio`` module can consumes an iterable (sequence, like list or tuple, or generator) of ``AudioFrame`` instances, each 32 samples at 7812.5 Hz, and uses linear interpolation to output a PWM signal at 32.5 kHz, which gives tolerable sound quality.
+The ``audio.play()`` function can consume an instance or iterable (sequence, like list or tuple, or generator) of ``AudioFrame`` instances.
+Its default playback rate is 7812 Hz, and uses linear interpolation to output a PWM signal at 32.5 kHz.

+Each ``AudioFrame`` instance is 32 samples by default, but it can be configured to a different size via constructor.

+So, for example, playing 32 samples at 7812 Hz takes just over 4 milliseconds (1/7812.5 * 32 = 0.004096 = 4096 microseconds).

-The function ``play`` fully copies all data from each ``AudioFrame`` before it calls ``next()`` for the next frame, so a sound source can use the same ``AudioFrame`` repeatedly.
+The function ``play()`` fully copies all data from each ``AudioFrame`` before it calls ``next()`` for the next frame, so a sound source can use the same ``AudioFrame`` repeatedly.

 The ``audio`` module has an internal 64 sample buffer from which it reads